Hormone therapy for prostate cancer is a treatment that stops the male hormone testosterone from being produced or reaching prostate cancer cells.

 - Problems with metabolism

-To minimize the side effects of hormone therapy medications, your doctor may recommend you take them only until prostate cancer responds to the treatment.
+To minimize the side effects of hormone therapy medications, your doctor may recommend you take them for certain periods of time or until the PSA is very low.
 You might need to resume these medications if the disease recurs or progresses.

 Early research shows this intermittent dosing of hormone therapy medications may reduce the risk of side effects.
 However, additional studies are needed to determine the long-term survival benefits of intermittent therapy.